AdaCore/spark2014/docs/lrm/source/packages.rst

 subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.

+See section :ref:`global-aspects` regarding how the rules given in this section apply to protected operations and to task bodies.

 The Refined_Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Refined_Global and the ``aspect_definition``
 shall follow the grammar of ``global_specification`` in :ref:`global-aspects`.